MooersLab/jupyterlabcctbxsnips/README.md

 jupyter lab # or libtbx.python -m jupyter-lab
 ```

-The above protocols can be adapted to Mac OS X with the appropriate changes in the name of the Anaconda install script and changes in the paths.
+The above protocols is adapted to Mac OS X by changing the Anaconda install script's name and the paths.
-The snippetes are stored in `~/Library/Juptyer/multimenus_snippers`.
+The snippets are stored in `~/Library/Juptyer/multimenus_snippers` on a Mac.
 The kernels are stored in `~/Library/Juptyer/kernels`.
-If `Node.js` is missing, it can be installed with Anaconda or Home Brew.
+If `Node.js` is missing, install it with Anaconda or Home Brew.
 `Node.js` must of a version greater than 10.0.0 (e.g., `conda install conda-forge::nodejs=15.3`).
 Anaconda will sometimes degrade `Node.js` to around version 6 when installing some other software in the env.
 A prior installation of `JuptyerLab=3.0.0` can cause trouble.
 Run `jupyter serverextension enable --py jupyterlab --user` to reset the configuration for `JupyterLab=2.2.0`.
 If desparate, delete the configuration in `~/.juptyer` and reinstall.

 ### PyMOL and CCTBX have separate Python interpreters from Anaconda

 This second protocol creates a new conda environment for CCTBX and uses an existing installation of PyMOL.
 The upside of this approach is that updates to one program will not break the other program.
-JuptyerLab is installed in both the CCTBX environment and again in PyMOL.
+JupyterLab is installed in both the CCTBX environment and again in PyMOL.
 Separate kernels are created for CCTBX and for the Python interpreter in the PyMOL.app.
 PyMOL and  CCTBX cannot be called from the same cell.
 Also, the kernel has to be switched when changing programs.
 The name  `cctbx37` is designed to track the Python version used to create the environment.
-Create a Juptyer kernel also named `cctbx37`.
+Create a Jupyter kernel also named `cctbx37`.

-With PyMOL installed in the usual location via its installer, open PyMOL and install Jupyter inside it with the command `conda install -c conda-forge jupyter -y` entered at the PyMOL prompt.
+With PyMOL installed via its installer, open PyMOL and install Jupyter inside PyMOL.
+Use the command `conda install -c conda-forge jupyter -y` entered at the PyMOL prompt.
 The install can be slow and the PyMOL prompt may appear to hang.
 Give it several minutes to complete.
-Success at installation will be reported to the command history window above the PyMOL prompt.
+Success at installation is reported to the command history window.
-Next, create a kernel named `pymol2.4.1` by entering in the terminal the following command that contains the path to the Ipython executable inside of the `PyMOL.app`.
+Next, create a kernel named `pymol2.4.1`.
+Enter the following command that contains the path to the Ipython executable inside of the `PyMOL.app`.
 On the Mac, the path and command is as follows: `/Applications/PyMOL.app/Contents/bin/ipython kernel install --name pymol37 --user`.

 Download and move the snippet libraries into place as above.
 ```bash

 conda create -n cctbx37 python=3.7 conda-forge::cctbx-base conda-forge::jupyter